Time Is An Illusion

-So how does time work if it isn’t real?
+So how does time work if time isn’t real?

 This is (mostly) not from a spiritual perspective with the exception of one thing, which is the assumption that your soul is made of light energy.
 The rest is pure science.